Change point localization in dependent dynamic nonparametric random dot product graphs: Numerical Experiments

 With the time series $\{A(t)\}_{t=1}^T$ in hand, we proceed to run change point detection with Algorithm \ref{algorithm:WBS}.
 The implementation details are the same as those in Section \ref{sec:simulations}.
 However, to facilitate computations at every instance of time we randomly sample 800 nodes in the network and work with a down-sampled version of $A(t)$.
 After running our method, we estimate change points at $t = 5, 10, 29, 36, 42, 50, 57, 62, 71, 79, 85$, and $89$.
 In the original 250 seconds time stamp, the changes correspond to 12.5 25.0, 72.5, 90.0, 105.0, 125.0, 142.5, 155.0, 177.5, 197.5, 212.5, and 222.5 seconds.
 Simple inspection suggests that our estimated change points are in agreement with the extracted intensity signal of Ca2+ fluorescence using spatial filters in Figure 3 (c) in \cite{prevedel2014simultaneous}.
 As remarked in \cite{park2015anomaly}, a lab scientist induced a change-point at the 16th second, by giving an olfactory stimulus to the zebrafish.
 In the scale of our time series $\{A(t)\}_{t=1}^T$, this change corresponds to $t = 6$ which seems to be captured by our algorithm that detected a change point at $t=5$.

 We also considered change point detection with the algorithm NBS \citep{wang2018optimal}.
 The set of estimated change points is roughly the same to that estimated by NonPar-RDPG-CPD: 10, 14, 22, 26, 32, 36, 42, 50, 58, 62, 66, 72, 80, and 90.
 One important difference, however, is that NBS did not detect a change point near $t=6$, the change point created by the lab scientist.
 We also tried the MNBS method \citep{zhao2019change}, but this only detected changes at 14, 45, 66, 80.
+Tuning parameters of both NBS and MNBS are chosen as described in Section \ref{sec:simulations}.

 Finally, we have included \Cref{fig3} which shows down-sampled versions of $A(t)$ for values of $t$ between estimated change points.
 This reinforces our intuition that the structural breaks estimated with NonPar-RDPG-CPD are meaningful.